 On December 31, 2019, immediately prior to the BDC election, our wholly owned subsidiary Nuveen Churchill BDC SPV I, LLC ("SPV I"), merged with Churchill Middle Market CLO V Ltd. (the "Predecessor Entity"), leaving SPV I as the surviving entity (the "Merger").
 SPV I is a Delaware limited liability company that was formed on November 13, 2019.
 SPV I had no assets or operations prior to completion of the Merger and as a result, the historical books and records of the Predecessor Entity became the books and records of the surviving entity.
 The Predecessor Entity was a Cayman exempt limited company and was formed under the laws of the Cayman Islands on November 14, 2017 and commenced operations on January 12, 2018.
-We have consolidated the investments held in SPV I, in accordance with our consolidation policy.
+On May 20, 2022, SPV I completed a term debt securitization and, in connection therewith, changed its name to Churchill NCDLC CLO-I, LLC ("CLO-I").
+We have consolidated the investments held in CLO-I, in accordance with our consolidation policy.

 Our investment objective is to generate attractive risk-adjusted returns primarily through current income by investing primarily in senior secured loans to private equityowned U.S. middle market companies, which we define as companies with approximately \$10.0 million to \$100.0 million of annual earnings before interest, taxes, depreciation and amortization ("EBITDA").
 We focus on privately originated debt to performing U.S. middle market companies, with a portfolio comprised primarily first-lien senior secured debt and unitranche loans (other than last-out positions in unitranche loans).
-We also opportunistically invest in junior capital opportunities (second-lien loans, subordinated debt, last-out positions in unitranche loans and equity-related securities).
+We also opportunistically invest in junior capital opportunities (second-lien loans, subordinated debt, lastout positions in unitranche loans and equity-related securities).

-We have entered into an investment advisory agreement (the "Investment Advisory Agreement") with Nuveen Churchill Advisors LLC (the "Adviser"), under which the Adviser has delegated substantially all of its day-to-day portfolio management obligations through a sub-advisory agreement (as amended and restated, the "Sub-Advisory Agreement") with Churchill Asset Management LLC (the "Sub-Adviser" or "Churchill" and, together with the Investment Advisory Agreement, the "Advisory Agreement") with Churchill Asset Management LLC (the "Sub-Adviser" or "Churchill" and, together with the Adviser, the "Advisers").
+We have entered into an investment advisory agreement (the "Investment Advisory Agreement") with Nuveen Churchill Advisors LLC (the "Adviser"), under which the Adviser has delegated substantially all of its day-to-day portfolio management obligations through a sub-advisory agreement (as amended and restated, the "Sub-Advisory Agreement") with Churchill Asset Management LLC (the "Sub-Adviser" or "Churchill" and, together with the Investment Advisory Agreement, the "Advisory Agreements") with Churchill Asset Management LLC (the "Sub-Adviser" or "Churchill" and, together with the Adviser, the "Advisers").
 Under the administration agreement (the "Administration Agreement"), we are provided with certain services by an administrator, Nuveen Churchill Administration LLC (the "Administrator").
 The Adviser, Sub-Adviser, and Administrator are all affiliates and subsidiaries of Nuveen, LLC, a wholly owned subsidiary of Teachers Insurance and Annuity Association of America ("TIAA").